Tennessee Nursing Programs and Degrees Guide

 - 17 colleges and universities offer a master’s or advanced degree in nursing.

-Following are several profiles of the many bachelor’s and master’s in nursing programs offered in Tennessee’s colleges and universities.
+Following you will find more in-depth information regarding associate’s, bachelor’s, and master’s in nursing programs offered by Tennessee’s colleges and universities.

 Tennessee Tech University

 Tennessee Tech University’s Bachelor of Science in Nursing (BSN) program requires students to complete all prerequisite and general coursework in the first two years of the program.
 Students then apply to the nursing major and are chosen largely based on their grade point average.
 The nursing curriculum spans two years and consists of coursework, labs, and clinical practicums.
 Nursing students may want to join such campus organizations as the TTU Student Nurses Association or, if academically eligible, the Iota Beta Chapter of Sigma Theta Tau, the honor society for nursing students.
 Graduates of the BSN program are eligible to sit for National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 Marian University at St. Thomas Health in Nashville offers an online Accelerated BSN (ABSN) program designed to allow students who have a bachelor’s degree in subjects other than nursing to earn a bachelor’s degree in nursing in 16 months of study.
 Prior to enrollment, students must have completed the ABSN prerequisites.
 After enrollment, students will complete 64 credits in professional nursing courses touching on nursing theory and skills practice, including hands-on clinical labs and 750 hours of hospital clinical rotations.
 The four-semester program combines eight and 16-week courses in such topics as Maternity Nursing, Mental Health Nursing, Pediatric Nursing, and nursing research.
 Marian University’s accelerated nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE).